$0 Nunavut Homeschool Quick-Start Checklist

 Pilimmaksarniq — developing skills and knowledge through doing, watching, and practice.
 This is hands-on experiential learning, which many children with ADHD, autism, or sensory processing differences engage with more readily than paper-and-pencil academics.

-Qanuqtuurunnarniq — being resourceful and finding solutions.
+Qanuqtuurniq — being resourceful and finding solutions.
 This principle values adaptive problem-solving over rote compliance, which aligns with strengths-based approaches to learning differences.

-Aajiiqatigiinngniq — decision-making through discussion and consensus.
+Aajiiqatigiinniq — decision-making through discussion and consensus.
 This frames learning as a collaborative process rather than a top-down transmission, which suits many learners who engage better when they have agency in their education.

 When writing your EPP for a child with special needs, explicitly connecting your teaching approach to these IQ principles serves two purposes: it satisfies the DEA's requirement for IQ integration, and it frames your accommodations as pedagogically aligned with Nunavut's curriculum philosophy rather than as departures from it.